Phoenix, Arizona: Museums

 The valley has dozens of museums.
 They include the Phoenix Art Museum, Arizona Capitol Museum, Scottsdale Museum of Contemporary Art, Arizona Military Museum, Hall of Flame Fire Museum, Phoenix Police Museum, the Pueblo Grande Museum Archaeological Park, Children's Museum of Phoenix, Arizona Science Center, and the Heard Museum.
 In 2010, the Musical Instrument Museum opened their doors, featuring the biggest musical instrument collection in the world.
-In 2015 the Children's Museum of Phoenix was recognized as one of the top three children's museums in the United States.

 Designed by Alden B. Dow, a student of Frank Lloyd Wright, the Phoenix Art Museum was constructed in a single year, opening in November 1959.
 The Phoenix Art Museum has the southwest's largest collection of visual art, containing more than 17,000 works of contemporary and modern art from around the world.
 Interactive exhibits can be found in nearby Peoria's Challenger Space Center, where individuals learn about space, renewable energies, and meet astronauts.

 The Heard Museum has over 130,000 sqft of gallery, classroom and performance space.
 Some of the museum's signature exhibits include a full Navajo hogan, the Mareen Allen Nichols Collection of 260 pieces of contemporary jewelry, the Barry Goldwater Collection of 437 historic Hopi kachina dolls, and an exhibit on the 19th-century boarding school experiences of Native Americans.
 The Heard Museum attracts about 250,000 visitors a year.